octonull/Billingo-API-docs/docs/index.md

 # Billingo API v2 Usage (depreceted)

-..
-Caution:: This solution is no longer supported.
-A newer and better API v3.0.0 is ready to use, you can find the [documentation here](https://api.billingo.hu).
+**This solution is no longer supported.
+A newer and better API v3 is ready to use, you can find the [documentation here](https://api.billingo.hu).**

 Current version: **2.1.2**